viiri/gatekeeper/docs/content/userguide/_index.md

 # additional scopes to add to the default (openid+email+profile)
 scopes:
 - vpn-user
-# a collection of resource i.e. URLs that you wish to protect
+# a collection of resource i.e. URLs that you wish to protect, this are simple gatekeeper authorization rules,
+# to get more complex authorization you can look at external authorization section in our documentation
 resources:
 - uri: /admin/test
   # the methods on this URL that should be protected, if missing, we assuming all